 - 1. Do 10 reps of each exercise.
 Build up to 20 reps over 1 to 2 weeks - 2.
-Walk with walker.
+Walk with your walker.
 Indoors at first; you can progress to outdoors as able. - 3.
-Apply ice to hip and elevate leg 15-20 minutes following exercises/walking, as needed.
-You can apply ice and elevate more often to help with swelling control, as needed.
+Apply ice to hip and elevate leg 15-20 minutes following exercises/walking.
+You can apply ice and elevate more often to help with pain and swelling, as needed.

-Ensure you have physiotherapy follow-up when you go home.
+Ensure you have physiotherapy follow-up when you go home (page 10).
 Follow your physiotherapist's instructions: he/she will work with you to progress your movement, strength, walking ability, and overall function.
 He/she will help you return to your regular activities.